 What is yoga Nidra?

-Yoga Nidra, also known as yogic sleep, refers to a guided meditation form.
+Yoga Nidra, also known as yogic sleep or nidra meditation, refers to a guided meditation form.
 This meditative technique dating back to the seventh and sixth centuries predates the Common Era and the religion of Buddhism.
 It involves deep breathing and reflection to promote a well-balanced connection between the body and mind.
 As this meditative practice permits the body and mind to rest when your consciousness is awake, it is often related to promoting deep sleep.

 The whole practice also occurs in savasana- the yogic resting pose because it redresses fatigue and causes your mind to stop.